solex/django-odesk/README.rst

     When you obtain an authentication token, you may use it to make API calls on behalf of the user.
-    Authentication token *never expires* unless explicitly revoked, and it does not depend on user's logged-in status at odesk.com Normally a token is obtained only once and then stored in the session.
+    Authentication token *never expires* unless explicitly revoked, and it does not depend on user's logged-in status at odesk.com.
+    Normally a token is obtained only once and then stored in the session.
 The user is considered authorized until the session is flushed.
-    This may lead to the situation when a user is logged out at odesk.com site, but is still logged in as odesk user at your site.
+    This may lead to the situation when a user is logged out at odesk.com site, but is still logged in as oDesk user at your site.
     If you need to be sure every time that the user accessing the page is the same user that is currently logged in at odesk.com, set `settings.ODESK_AUTH_FORCE_RENEWAL` to True.
 This will initiate a full